The Elephant On The Wall….

 “But, but, but….the TV…in the room?”…you ask.

-Fortunately, today TVs are thinner, sleeker, dare I say, more attractive?
+Fortunately, today TVs are thinner, sleeker, dare I say, more attractive.
 This means they’re visually pleasing to display.
 As well, one can dress them up with customizable, interchangeable bezels, and art on rotation.
-A two-in-one mirror as another creative way to camouflage your screen for those times when its presence is not preferred.
+A two-in-one mirror is another creative way to camouflage your screen for those times when its presence is not preferred.